 This was a minor issue for me and maybe some people did not have an issue with it at all, but I did not think that James Franco and Zoey Deutch’s characters worked together.
 I think that the two actors had chemistry together but I did not buy into the characters’ relationship.
 They were both extremely different people and while we were constantly told by Zoey’s character that Laird was a good guy and a caring guy, I wish we could have seen what made her think so.
 I got over this issue pretty quickly into the movie, but where the plot of this film relies heavily on the character’s relationship, it would have been nice to see more of the two of them before Laird met her family.

 Grade: B- (84pts)

-Why Him? was a fun movie, if I’m to sum it up as simply as possible.
-Some of the laughs worked, others worked really well and some didn’t work at all, but this movie is full of laughs.
+Why Him? was a fun movie, if I was to sum it up as simply as possible.
+Some of the laughs worked, others worked really well and some did not work at all, but this movie is full of laughs.
 Between Bryan Cranston, James Franco and Keegan-Michael Key bringing tons of comedy, it is hard to not enjoy this movie.
-It sacrifices story for comedy as most comedy movies do, with a weak story that left me not caring about the outcome.
+It sacrificed story for comedy, as most comedy movies do, with a weak story that left me not caring about the outcome.
 However, the story was clearly not the focus of the film.
 The focus of the film was comedy and on that, Why Him? succeeded.
-I recommend checking this movie out when you get a chance, it is a lot more fun than the trailers suggested.
+I recommend checking this movie out when you get a chance, I thought it was a lot more fun than the trailers suggested it would be.